mixlr/mixlr.github.io/jobs/rails.md

 ---
 layout: page
-title:  "Web Developer (Ruby/Rails)"
+title:  "Backend/Full-stack Developer (Ruby/Rails)"
 date:   2015-02-01 12:00:00
 author: Rob
-excerpt: Join the Mixlr team as a Web Developer (Ruby/Rails) and work with us to build the world's biggest audio broadcasting platform.
+excerpt: Join the Mixlr team as a Ruby developer and work with us to build the world's biggest audio broadcasting platform.
 categories: jobs
 redirect_from:
   - /jobs/webdev.html
 comments: false
 ---

-We would like to meet Ruby developers who are passionate, proficient - and hungry to learn new skills.
+We would like to meet backend and full-stack developers who are all about implementing rock-solid systems, and who want to apply their skills in the exciting and challenging field of live broadcasting.

-You will be working primarily on our hugely popular and high-traffic Ruby on Rails web app.
-With a small, tight-knit team and a large and passionate user base, your work will have an instant impact from your very first day.
+Mixlr powers tens of thousands of broadcasts every month, attracting millions of listeners and an engaged and passionate community of content creators.
+You will have the opportunity to work both on our Ruby on Rails apps, and also our extensive and battle-tested backend infrastructure.

-You'll also be collaborating directly with our product design team, and founders, on a day-to-day basis, and thus have the opportunity to directly influence the future of our product and company.
+We practice test-driven development wherever possible, and place a high importance on building ourselves the best internal monitoring tools we can.
+You'll be collaborating daily with our product design team, and founders, offering the opportunity to directly influence not just the codebase but the future of our product and company.

-We are proud to be a friendly and positive team, and value learning and sharing our knowledge highly.
-With regular Friday beers featuring technical discussion and presentations, pair-programming opportunities and an extensive and battle-proven technical infrastructure, you'll learn (and contribute) a lot.
+We are proud to be a friendly and positive team.
+With regular Friday beers featuring technical discussion and presentations, pair-programming opportunities, you'll not just contribute but also learn a lot.

 We use agile methodologies to guide our development process, and we’ll aim for you to deploy to our production site on your very first day.

-_We are hiring for frontend, backend and full-stack web developer roles._

 Some of the technologies we use every day: